google/WebFundamentals/src/site/_en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 # Browser Support

-As of Nov 2014 Chrome has implemented the manifest, Mozilla are implementing and [IE is exploring the area](https://status.modern.ie/webapplicationmanifest?term=manifest).
+As of Nov 2014 Chrome has implemented the manifest.
+Mozilla are implementing and [IE is exploring the area](https://status.modern.ie/webapplicationmanifest?term=manifest).

 {% include modules/nextarticle.liquid %}